Kimsec/AutoAccept-CS2/README.md

 # Auto Accept For CS2

 ## Description
-The Auto Accept Tool is a lightweight application designed to automatically accept matches on the screen.
+The Auto Accept is a lightweight application designed to automatically accept matches with the mouse cursor.
 It features a user-friendly graphical interface and does not require installation, making it easy to use for anyone.

 ## Features
 - Automatically detects and clicks the "Accept" button on the screen.